 The senior site manager begins this meeting by welcoming the assessment team and indicating management support for the assessment process.
-The assessment team leader delivers a brief

-present coordin tation on process management and the assessment process flow.
-Finally, the site nator reviews the assessment schedule, reminding everyone of when and where they are ded to participate.
+The assessment team leader delivers a brief presentation on process management and the assessment process flow.
+Finally, the site coordinator reviews the assessment schedule, reminding everyone of when and where they are expected to participate.

 Senior management opening.

-Introduce and welcome assessment team.
+- Introduce and welcome assessment team.

-Indicate support for assessment and process improvement.
+- Indicate support for assessment and process improvement.

-Solicit full support and participation.
+- Solicit full support and participation.

-Briefing on process management principles.
+- Briefing on process management principles.

-Briefing on assessment process flow.
+- Briefing on assessment process flow.

-Stress openness.
+- Stress openness.

-Emphasize confidentiality.
+- Emphasize confidentiality.

+- Repeat confidentiality rules

+- No individuals or projects named in results.

+- They may not disclose comments of others made at this meeting.

+- Team will take notes.
+All notes will be treated as confidential.

-Review of assessment schedule.
+- Review of assessment schedule.

-Question and answer period.
+- Question and answer period.

-Familiarize Team with SAM
+Appendix E: SAM Training Support, Continued Familiarize Team with SAM